noam-r/letterfall/README.md

 ```

 The Vite dev server prints the local URL (typically <http://localhost:5173>).
 Avoid opening `index.html` via `file://`; module imports require an HTTP server.

+### Deployment

+The game is automatically deployed to GitHub Pages on every push to the `master` branch using GitHub Actions.
+The deployment workflow:

+1. Builds the application using `npm run build`
+2. Deploys the `dist/` folder to GitHub Pages
+3. Makes it available at the homepage URL listed in `package.json`

+To manually trigger a deployment, you can use the "Run workflow" option in the Actions tab of the GitHub repository.

 ## Project Structure